vanillartwork/aws-ss-clash/DISCLAIMER.md

 ## English

-> **In short:** This tool is a neutral network technology.
-Use it only for lawful,
-> compliant purposes.
-You are solely responsible for your own deployment and use.

 ### 1. Software Nature and Technical Neutrality

 This software (hereinafter referred to as the "Software" or "Tool") is a general-purpose network forwarding and proxy utility.
 The Software itself does not provide, host, or broadcast any content, websites, services, or network resources, nor does it actively modify, monitor, intercept, or store any data transmitted by the user through the Tool.